-SilverLeaf Touchscreen 2023 Home Screen (Coaches without Lithium Ion Batteries)
+SilverLeaf Touchscreen 2024 Home Screen (Coaches with AGM Batteries)

-The Home screen displays tank levels, basic electrical system information and provides access to all main functions controlled by SilverLeaf.
+The Home screen displays tank levels, basic electrical system information, and provides access to all main functions controlled by SilverLeaf.
 These functions are accessible by tapping one of the buttons on the Home screen.
 Pressing the Home button from any of the display screens will return the user to the initial Home screen.

 The buttons and settings on the screen will vary based on coach model, floorplan, and options.
-The following image is an example and may not reflect the graphics depicted on your screen.
+Any subsequent images or graphics are examples and may not reflect the exact buttons and settings depicted on your touchscreen display(s).